Afro-Chileans: Atlantic slave trade

 Interior layout of an 18th century Slave ship.

-The Atlantic African slaves were first brought to the Spanish colony that is now Chile in 1536.
+The Atlantic African slaves were first brought to what is now Chile in 1536 as part of Diego de Almagro's expedition to the region.
+About a hundred black slaves are estimated to have departed with Almagro south from Cusco in 1535.
+Almagro's African concubine Malgarida was the first non-Amerindian woman to enter the territory of what is today Chile.
+Almagro's expedition did however not result in any Spanish or African settlement in Chile.
 After crossing the Atlantic Ocean from the western coast of Africa, two overland routes trafficked many enslaved Africans to the colony: one crossing west from the northern coast of South America, and another traveling north from Buenos Aires over the Pampas and the Andes.
 Many slaves did not survive the difficult journey in captivity.
 The port of Valparaíso was also utilized in the slave trade for maritime transport of captives.

 Given that the type of economic activity in colonial times, for climatic reasons, was never any large tropical plantations (cotton, sugar and tobacco, among others), Europeans did not see the need to import a large contingents of black slaves, like that of the Caribbean.
 Another reason was that, as a result of the Arauco War, indigenous Mapuche people were stolen from their lands, which in turn were exported to Peru, at a much cheaper price than that of a black slave.
 Although no economic benefits led to any large importation of African slaves to Chile, roughly around 6,000 Africans were transported directly to Chile where they went into mainly domestic service as a means of status for colonists and as a work force in the mining of gold in Arica.
 By 1590 Afro-Chileans made up 20,000 people, but by the time of emancipation made up only 4,000 in 1823.